-Transport and Main Roads encourages the early installation of permanent drainage and water quality controls for use as construction erosion and sediment controls where appropriate.
-Where permanent controls are to be used the relevant project drawings and technical specification shall take precedence over the design requirements within this specification, however the performance requirements and intent of this specification must be adhered to.
+The Department of Transport and Main Roads encourages the early installation of permanent drainage and water quality controls for use as construction erosion and sediment controls where appropriate.
+Where permanent controls are to be used the relevant project drawings and Technical Specification shall take precedence over the design requirements within this Technical Specification, however the performance requirements and intent of this Technical Specification must be adhered to.

-This technical specification has not been designed to be used for marine or boating infrastructure projects.
+This MRTS has not been designed to be used for marine or boating infrastructure projects.